serverlessworkflow/specification/specification.md

 The `duration` property defines the time duration of the execution timeout.
 Once a workflow instance is created, and the amount of the defined time is reached, the workflow instance should be terminated.

-The `interrupt` property defines if the currently running instance should be allowed to finish its current execution flow before it needs to be terminated.
-If set to `true`, the current instance execution should stop immediately.
+The `interrupt` property defines if the running workflow instance should be allowed to finish its current execution flow before it needs to be terminated.
+The default value of `interrupt` is `true`, meaning that the currently workflow execution should be terminated.
+If set to `false`, the current execution path of the workflow execution should have a chance to complete (reach an end definition).

 The `runBefore` property defines a name of a workflow state to be executed before workflow instance is terminated.
 States referenced by `runBefore` (as well as any other states that they transition to) must obey following rules: